rsdoiel/rsdoiel.github.io/blog/2020/09/29/Software-Tools-1.md

 ### [1.2 Counting Characters](https://archive.org/details/softwaretoolsinp00kern/page/13/mode/1up)

 [On page 13](https://archive.org/details/softwaretoolsinp00kern/page/13/mode/1up)
-K & P introduce their second program, CharCount.
+K & P introduces their second program, CharCount.
 It is based on a single procedure that reads from standard input and counts up the number of characters encountered then writes the total number found to standard out followed by a newline.
 In the text only the procedure is shown, it is